blade32232/blade32232web/docs/md/docs/usermanual/scriptableobjects.md

 Interpolations allow us to manipulate an Object of Interest or a particular setting across all of the trials in a sequence.
  - Uncheck the interpolate object setting, to switch it to interpolate options

-Select an Object of Interest, choose how you wish to manipulate it, select the range you wish to interpolate between and how you wish that interpolation to be calculated.
+Select an <abbr title="An object which acts as an independent variable due to the experimenter’s ability to alter various settings such as its position and behaviour.
+There can be none or many Objects of Interest within one trial and these objects will usually take the form of a plant, tree, prey, or predator familiar to the tethered animal.">Object of Interest</abbr>, choose how you wish to manipulate it, select the range you wish to interpolate between and how you wish that interpolation to be calculated.